-In addition to the individualized disclosure of the remuneration of the Management Board and Supervisory Board, section 162 (1) sentence 2 of the German Stock Corporation Act (AktG) also requires a comparative presentation thereof with the remuneration of the workforce as well as the Company's performance.
-The following table therefore compares the remuneration awarded and due to members of the Management and Supervisory Board with the average employee remuneration and the key financial figures revenues and FFO per share, which were selected on the basis of their central management function for the Company.
+In addition to the individualized disclosure of the remuneration of the management board and supervisory board, section 162 paragraph sentence 2 of the German Stock Corporation Act (AktG) also requires a comparative presentation thereof with the remuneration of the workforce as well as the Company's performance.
+The following table therefore compares the remuneration awarded and due to members of the management and supervisory board with the average employee remuneration and the key financial figures revenues and FFO per share, which were selected on the basis of their central management function for the Company.